Feb 24, 2026 · 7 min read

 You cannot analyze what you cannot connect to.
 A factory might have a brand new Siemens S7-1500 sitting next to a 25-year-old Modbus RTU controller.
 OT DataOps begins with a robust Edge Computing gateway that speaks hundreds of legacy industrial protocols, safely extracting the data without impacting the machine's primary control loop.

 This is the most critical step.
-Raw data must be translated into human-readable information before it leaves the factory.
+Raw data typically should be translated into human-readable information before it leaves the factory.
 Instead of sending DB4.DBX2.1 = 120, an OT DataOps engine transforms the payload:

 {